redox-os/book/src/ch01-02-what-is-redox.md

 We have modest compatibility with [POSIX], allowing Redox to run many programs without porting.

 We take inspiration from [Plan9], [Minix], [Linux], and [BSD].
 Redox aims to synthesize years of research and hard won experience into a system that feels modern and familiar.

 At this time, Redox supports:

-* All x86-64 CPUs.
+* All x86-64 CPUs, and most i686 CPUs since the Pentium II.
-* Graphics cards with VBE support (all Nvidia, Intel, and AMD cards from the past decade have this).
+* Graphics cards with VBE and/or GOP support (all Nvidia, Intel, and AMD cards from the past decade have this).
-* AHCI disks.
+* AHCI, IDE, and NVMe disks.
 * E1000 or RTL8168 network cards.
-* Intel HDA audio controllers.
+* Intel HDA and AC'97 audio controllers.
 * Mouse and keyboard with PS/2 emulation.
-*TODO: update*

 This book is broken into the following chapters: